-Your being a close friend to Nik has meant so much.
+You being a close friend to Nik has meant so much.
 You're strong, funny and sensible.
-You're a complete rock when it matters.
+Likewise, you're a complete rock when it matters.
 Our limo night in 2001 with Nik, Fran and Paul for Jezz's birthday was a total success, because mixed with the madness that is Nik and Fran, is you!
 An incredible talent to be able to combine all that is vulgar and crazy with dignity and genuine care.

 You’re fantastic.
 I loved talking to you on the phone, listening to your accent and your funny ways.
 You and Pam accepted me from day one.
 I remember that the most.
 We were modern and trendy while the rest of the office was square, rigid and frumpy.

 My most memorable time with you, Linda, was at John Penman’s party.
 We got drunk together and danced the carpet away.
 You will always be funny, yet sensitive, a lady and yet one of the girls.
 You’re amazing.

 I missed our chats towards the end of my neighbourly friendship.
 I used to love the way you and I had a unique understanding of each other's problems.
 Furthermore, I found a way about you, Linda, that allowed us to laugh with each other about each other and at each other.
 I loved your Mum and Dad, your parties and your party spirit that lived on for years after the events.
 You’re cuddly, and I remember, fondly, the times we shared together.

 I was deeply saddened to hear of your Mum's passing earlier this year, 2003... my thoughts were with you completely.